 Together, they have the experience to help you with all your problems and concerns regarding eye care.
 Dr. D’Orio’s passion for eye care goes back to his days in high school, where he discovered his natural understanding of the human eye during science class.
 Having completed a Biomedical Sciences degree at the University of Waterloo, in addition to completing his Doctor of Optometry from Salus University in Pennsylvania, Dr. Dorio has the international experience that has provided him expertise in what works and how to care for every type of patient, young or old, afraid or ecstatic.

 Additionally, Dr. D’Orio has expertise working in triage for ocular emergencies in hospitals as well as having experience working in the low vision aspect field.
-To say he is well rounded, like a healthy eyeball, would not be an understatement.
+To say he is well rounded, like a healthy eyeball, would be an understatement.

 Dr. D’Orio underwent further training at the Wills Eye Hospital, where he specialized in contact lenses.
-Always pursing more knowledge, a recent focus has been on the future of glaucoma treatment, which can rob patients of sight if not diagnosed and treated early.
+Always pursuing more knowledge, a recent focus has been on the future of glaucoma treatment, which can rob patients of sight if not diagnosed and treated early.
 In fact, he envisions a world without glaucoma using preventative procedures and early-detection methods from the latest drugs to optical coherence tomography.

 Whether it’s cutting-edge solutions or conventional optometry practices, Dr. Steven D’Orio covers a wide range of eye care solutions all for the D’Orio family tradition of helping people see their best.